RenderKit/embree/doc/src/api.md

 number of time steps (1 for normal meshes, and 2 for linear motion blur) have to get specified at construction time of the mesh.
 The user can also specify additional flags that choose the strategy to handle that mesh in dynamic scenes.
-The following example demonstrates howto create a triangle mesh without motion blur:
+The following example demonstrates how to create a triangle mesh without motion blur:

     unsigned geomID = rtcNewTriangleMesh(scene, geomFlags, numTriangles, numVertices);